 I quickly learned to take quick deep breaths whenever I could and kept my eyes and mouth shut.
 You never know when and from where the next bucket of water would come from.

 Amazingly, I found myself letting go of trying to guess what’s coming next and started to enjoy the whole thing.
 There was something about being naked in public (albeit a dark and warm public place) and being bossed around that I found relaxing.
 (It comes out sounding a little strange, doesn’t it?).

 Just as I was getting relaxed (which was something I never, ever, thought I’d be able to do in such situation) – she signaled that it was over and led me back to the changing room – which was awfully cold by comparison.
-I’m assuming at a more upscale hammam this is when they’d serve you tea and cookies.
-No such things here.
+At a more upscale hammam this is when they’d serve you tea and cookies.
+No signs of cookies or any other kind of refreshment was spotted here.

 After I put my glasses back on, I felt like I just woke up from a dream.
 A very blurry dream that involves a lot of water.
 I can’t believe that a burly and half-naked Moroccan lady just touched me – no, grabbed, pinched, and pummeled me – in places I’d consider inappropriate in a different situation.
 I can’t believe that I’d see a half-naked, burly Moroccan woman.

 I felt so clean I could hear the squeaking of my butt cheeks rubbing against each other.
 And I felt so much lighter now that a pound of my skin (or so it seemed) has been sloughed off.
 I wished I could linger to savor the feeling a little bit longer but I felt uncomfortable hanging around clothed (while everybody else is naked) or unclothed (the whole naked in public thing).
 So I left.